What’s the difference between the IELTS and CELPIP?

 Here are some differences between the two reading exams:

 Format: The CELPIP has 4 sections and the IELTS has 3.
-Note that the CELPIP also includes 1-2 practice tasks for test development which can tire you out.
+Note that the CELPIP also includes 1-2 additional practice tasks for test development which can tire you out.
 In other words, instead of having 4 sections, your test might actually have 5-6.
 However, only 4 count towards your actual test.

 Number of Questions: Both have about 40 questions.